 In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 Businesses with effective customer loyalty programmes see an improvement in revenue.
-According to a study, revenue improves anywhere between 25-95% when customer retention is increased by just 5%.
+According to a study, a customer retention increase of just 5% improves revenues by 25-95%.

-Nevertheless, some businesses are unable to get the desired results from their loyalty programme because they fall victim to several crucial mistakes.
+Nevertheless, some businesses fail to achieve desired results because they fall victim to several crucial mistakes.
 One such error is not making the customer the centre of all decisions in the loyalty programme.

 This can be the difference between merely functional loyalty programmes and truly effective ones.